-Owing to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the financial statements, even though we have properly planned and performed our audit in accordance with auditing standards.
-For example, the further removed non-compliance with laws and regulations is from the events and transactions reflected in the Solvency and Financial Condition Report , the less likely the inherently limited procedures required by auditing standards would identify it.
+Owing to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the revised Solvency and Financial Condition Report, even though we have properly planned and performed our audit in accordance with auditing standards.
+For example, the further removed non-compliance with laws and regulations is from the events and transactions reflected in the revised Solvency and Financial Condition Report, the less likely the inherently limited procedures required by auditing standards would identify it.